 As many of us know, one important factor in determining your eligibility for a senior life insurance plan is the immediate risk to you person.
 A secret agent, for example, is going to have a much more expensive plan than a mild-mannered office manager who periodically vacations in the Appalachians.

 For seniors retiring abroad, the same considerations apply.
 Insurance companies always keep up to date with security rankings for popular retirement destinations, choosing whether or not they should cover deaths that occur in those countries.
 So, for example, an insurance provider isn’t likely to bat an eyelash if you want to retire to Iceland (the safest country in the world, by the way), but retiring to the Levant could result in losing an insurance plan altogether.

 The takeaway is this: moving abroad with senior life insurance is a complicated issue.
 The best thing that you can do to ensure that it goes on without any hiccups is to be open with your insurance provider and keep them up-to-date on all of your travel plans.
 Tell them where you plan to retire and be prepared to consider other destinations if the security risks of your first choice are becoming too great.

 Transporting a Loved One

 Although it comes up less on people’s minds, there are also unique issues to consider when choosing a burial insurance plan and planning to retire abroad.
 Did you know that there are special restrictions in place for transporting a loved one’s mortal remains?

-The first and foremost among these is that any whole remains being transported must be accompanied by a death certificate in English.
+The first and foremost among these is that a death certificate must accompany any whole remains being transported in English.
 If the original is written in a non-English language, then an English translation must accompany it.
-This is critical and without it U.S. Customs will likely turn away the remains, preventing them from entering the United States.
+This is critical, and without it U.S. Customs will likely turn away the remains, preventing them from entering the United States.